 - Digesting Every bit of Feedback – With tech products, having regular users means receiving feedback.
 The good, the bad, and the ugly.
 Taking every piece of user feedback is virtually impossible.
 Early stage startups don’t have the resources to implement it all and large companies receive WAY too much feedback to ever have the chance to address it all.
 We always recommend our clients create a prioritization matrix (see screenshot below), which provides an objective way of prioritizing the product roadmap.
 Good customer service is important but taking every piece of feedback to heart and shifting priorities because of that feedback, will derail a startup and lead to missed deadlines for imperative new features that arguably add more value to most users v. a small group.

 - Panic Launch – A Panic Launch can be defined as rushing a product to production before testing properly (I.e. conducting a formal beta test).
-In the case of a product first launching, we always advise our co-founder clients to wait until the actual product is complete (INCLUDING QA) before scheduling any marketing or launch events.
+In the case of a product first launching, we always advise our co-founder clients to wait until the actual product is complete (INCLUDING QA; check out this article on outsourcing QA if unsure to outsource or bring in house) before scheduling any marketing or launch events.
 This ensures the product is not launched prematurely with careless bugs or UX issues and makes for a far less stressful first rollout.